bbauska/css-mastering-css/README.md

 evolving language.
 Web standards are a topic close to Lie's heart.
-Since the introduction of CSS, he has appealed to major technology players like Microsoft and other browsers to support the standard web standards and continue to improve.
+Since the introduction of CSS, he has appealed to major technology players like Microsoft and other browsers to support the standard web standards and continue to improve.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>WHY DO WE NEED CSS?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-First, applying CSS ensures that your web pages are consistent.
-If your website has 100 pages, now imagine that you have to enter a code to define title sizes, layout, and other display data and combine all the content each time you want to produce a new web page.
-Also, imagine having a 100- page site and being able to change one of them while keeping everything the same.
+<p>First, applying CSS ensures that your web pages are consistent.
+If
+your website has 100 pages, now imagine that you have to enter a code to define title sizes, layout, and other display data and combine all the content each time you want to produce a new web page.
+Also, imagine having a 100- page site and being able to change one of them while keeping everything the same.</p>

-CSS also makes that possible.
-Using CSS brings flexibility where needed, but it is flexible enough to be able to make changes to an individual page or a section.
+<p>CSS also makes that possible.
+Using CSS brings flexibility where
+needed, but it is flexible enough to be able to make changes to an individual page or a section.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>WHY DO WE USE CSS?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-For a website to work properly, it must have a fast download time.
+<p>For a website to work properly, it must have a fast download time.
 Nowadays, people usually wait a few seconds for a website to load.
 Therefore, it is important to ensure a fast pace.
-For companies looking to ensure fast and smooth website information, CSS becomes key to their success.
+For companies looking to ensure fast and smooth website information, CSS becomes key to their success.</p>

-CSS is easy to maintain due to the short maintenance time.
-This is because single-line code conversion affects the entire web page.
-Also, if upgrades are needed, make a small effort.
+<p>CSS is easy to maintain due to the short maintenance time.
+This is
+because single-line code conversion affects the entire web page.
+Also, if upgrades are needed, make a small effort.</p>

-You would not find many good and easy-to-use websites.
-One thing that is common to all of these websites is the consistency of construction.
+<p>You would not find many good and easy-to-use websites.
+One thing that
+is common to all of these websites is the consistency of construction.
-CSS empowers developers to ensure that style features are applied consistently across every few web pages.
+CSS empowers developers to ensure that style features are applied consistently across every few web pages.</p>

-Due to its fast speed and easy maintenance, CSS saves a lot of time and effort in the web development process due to its fast loading time.
-Here, a little time ensures the good performance of the designer.
+<p>Due to its fast speed and easy maintenance, CSS saves a lot of time
+and effort in the web development process due to its fast loading time.
+Here, a little time ensures the good performance of the designer.</p>

-People use different smart devices to view a particular website.
-It can be a smartphone, PC, or laptop.
+<p>People use different smart devices to view a particular website.
+It
+can be a smartphone, PC, or laptop.
 For this purpose, websites are required to be compatible with the device.
-CSS ensures smooth operation by providing better alignment.
+CSS ensures smooth operation by providing better alignment.</p>

-You can change the location of the HTML tag with the help of CSS.
-You can set things as an image on any part of a web page as needed.
+<p>You can change the location of the HTML tag
+with the help of CSS.
+You can set things as an image on any part of a web page as needed.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>[DIFFERENT VERSION OF CSS]</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->